hmoreira/hangman/README.md

 # Hangman (Me Enforque)

 A beautiful, real-time, multiplayer Hangman game built with React Native, Expo, Firebase, and TypeScript.
 Supports both English and Portuguese with full localization.
+Now simplified for reliability: sound features have been removed.

 <p align="center">